Experiences as an English teacher in South Korea

 You can read more about Kelly’s adventures on her blog Girl with the Passport where she writes a lot about solo female travel.
 She’s a very funny writer with a cool style so I’d recommend you check it out.
 You can also find her on Facebook and Instagram

-Rachelle taught English in middle schools in Busan through the EPIK program.
+Rachelle was an English teacher in middle schools in Busan through the EPIK program.

 There were lots of positives to living in Busan.
 It was the warmest place during the winter, and is close to the ocean, (huge plus for this Florida native!)
 Public transportation was also amazing in Korea, buses and subways always ran on time, and came regularly.
 If I happened to miss a bus, or subway, there would be another one on the way within a few minutes.
 Busan is a bustling city, and there are always things to do!